SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/Sources/README.md

 #left[New Source user interface options.
 Note you may reorder the fields as you see fit using the `Sortable fields` box in the upper right.](https://sfg.taxonworks.org/s/nhjizu [screenshot of the New Source user interfact])

 - The yellow triangle means you have made changes that have not been saved.
-- Be sure to _Save_ before you leave this screen, or changes will be lost.
+- Be sure to `Save` before you leave this screen, or changes will be lost.
 - If you have the DOI for a new source, this button provides access to the CrossRef database of DOIs.
 If it works (it usually does), most of the fields you need will be filled in.
 Be sure to _check them_, as they are not always correct.
 - If you have the reference in BibTex format (most reference databases will output this), you can input it here.
-  - From Zotero, simply select the reference, right-click on it, select “export item” and save the file as BibTeX.
+  - From Zotero, simply select the reference, right-click on it, select "export item" and save the file as BibTeX.
   - From EndNote, select the reference and fill out the "label" field.
 Then go to File > export and select "text file", "BibTeX export".
 Most people don’t fill out the "label" field in their EndNote database, but if you don’t, you will have to add the label manually by editing the exported text file (that is the field highlighted in the example below).
-In the New Source Form, Choose the blue BibTex box at the top of the screen, and paste in the exported *.txt file.
-Drag and drop doesn’t seem to work here.
+  - In the `New Source Form`, Choose the blue `BibTex` box at the top of the screen, and paste in the exported *.txt file.
+(No drag and drop here).

 Most of the fields may be self-explanatory.
 Here we note a few tricks, for instance:
 - Entering an author name in this box (5) `Authors` tries to pull it up from the table of known authors.
 If it isn’t found, you can use the `Add New` button that appears in this case.
 This is an advantage in some situations over entering authors as verbatim text (in the Verbatim from BibTex field lower in the screen), because you can easily pull them up later, for example, when adding author names to new species.